jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 ## So did it get published?
 It did, yesterday (day 16)!

-So rather than exmplain more about the article and each element, [here's a link to the article](https://www.htmhell.dev/adventcalendar/2022/16/) to read it for yourself!
+So rather than explain more about the article and each element, [here's a link to the article](https://www.htmhell.dev/adventcalendar/2022/16/) to (please) read it for yourself!

 ## How was it received?
 I had pre-publish jitters all up until the day to be honest, they got worse each day as I saw the caliber of every article, and the amazing ability of the authors.
+Imposter syndrome is bad at the moment.

 Going off pure Twitter engagement (likes etc), it perfromred poorly, which I kind of expected.